tigefa4u/gitlabhq/doc/development/fe_guide/principles.md

 ## Be consistent

 There are multiple ways of writing code to accomplish the same results.
 We should be as consistent as possible in how we write code across our codebases.
-This will make it more easier us to maintain our code across GitLab.
+This will make it easier us to maintain our code across GitLab.

 ## Improve code [iteratively](https://about.gitlab.com/handbook/values/#iteration)